Policy 11C: University Staff Salary

 (2) Salary Allocation Plan and Report.
 Each campus and the system administration shall develop a plan, consistent with this policy, to be followed at every organizational level.
 The plan must include a merit-driven process to guide individual salary decisions.
 Annually, each campus and system administration will provide a report to the board on the previous twelve months' implementation of their salary allocation plan.

-Details on the implementation of the annual salary process for officers and exempt professionals are provided in the "Compensation Guidelines" distributed to the campuses and system administration each year.
+Details on the implementation of the annual salary process for university staff are provided in the "Compensation Guidelines" distributed to the campuses and system administration each year.

 b.
 Annual Salary Adjustment Categories.
 There are two general categories of possible annual salary adjustments that are defined, below.
 Some of these categories are applicable beyond the annual salary adjustment process.
 Campuses and the university system office have discretion within the salary pool to distribute salary increases within these categories as appropriate.
 Except as specified below, these adjustments must be within the annual salary pool.